dinesh24murali/yarn_workspaces_example/README.md

 ```
 yarn frontend test
 ```
-4. For the develop mean workflow you need to run the backend, and frontend in individual terminals.
-If you are changing any files in choices package then run choices package in a seperate terminal as well
+4. For the develop workflow you need to run the backend, and frontend in individual terminals.
+If you are changing any files in choices package then run choices package in a seperate terminal as well.
+5. When you are running the project for the first time you need to build the choices package

 ## Reference: